sandiego-ember/ember-cli-101/workshop.md

 The next section, `test`, shows how we define an individual test.
 One test can have many assertions but should test only one thing.
 The generator created a default test which asserts that our model exists.

 Since we have about as much as we can test in here already for our small model, let's make sure the tests pass by running `ember test`.

-**ProTip™** If you ever need to know what generators are available, just type `ember help generate` and enjoy a deliciously long list of generating goodness.

 ## Adding blog posts to our homepage